DabblerDoppler/UDP-Packet-Processor/README.md

 # UDP Packet Processor

 A high-performance UDP header parser using a 256-bit AXI input stream.
-Designed with low latency for High-Frequency Trading (HFT) applications.
+Designed for low latency as a resume project for High-Frequency Trading (HFT) applications.

+## Project Goals

+- Explore placement-aware pipelining and high-speed I/O constraints
+- Demonstrate competence in:
+  - SystemVerilog RTL design
+  - Timing analysis and STA debugging
+  - Tcl scripting in Quartus
+  - Manual and automated floorplanning
+  - Performance tuning for HFT-class systems

 ## Features